cloudmesh/cloudmesh1/README.md

 However currently look at the source

+In case you like to execute this on india please do:

 module load git

 module load python

 virtualenv TEST